Tochukwu-dot/alx_be_python/README.md

-This is the FOlder level README for Python Introductory projects
+This is the Folder level README for Python Introductory projects